doswald32/phase-2-REVISED-final-project/dans-phase-2-final-project/README.md

 This app uses a json file to simulate communication with a server.
 In order to use the simulator, you'll need to have json-server installed on your local machine.
 If you do not have json-server installed, you can find instructions on how to do so here: https://www.npmjs.com/package/json-server

-You'll also need to install react router.
-You can find information on how to do so here: https://www.npmjs.com/package/react-router
+You'll also need to install react router using 'npm install react-router-dom@6'.
+You can find information here: https://www.npmjs.com/package/react-router

 Then, you'll need to open a terminal and run 'npm run server' which will open the db.json file in your browser.
 Be sure to add '/shoes' to the end of the URL to see the contents of the file in your browser.